 Things to Remember About Median Formula in Excel

-- When the group of observations has an odd number of values, the MEDIAN formula considers the middle most value as a median.
-If the group of observations has even number of values, the MEDIAN formula considers an average of two middlemost values as a median.
+- When the group of observations has an odd number of values, the MEDIAN formula considers the middlemost value as a median.
+If the group of observations has an even number of values, the MEDIAN formula considers an average of two middlemost values as a median.

-- Your group of observation should be sorted in ascending or descending order before you start using this formula.
+- Your observations should be sorted in ascending or descending order before you start using this formula.

-- If any cell has zero value, it still is a part of median calculations.
+- Any cell with zero value is still a part of median calculations.

-- In most of the cases, the median has preference over mean.
-Because it is least affected by extreme low/high observations.
+- In most cases, the median has a preference over the mean because it is least affected by extremely low/high observations.

-- Logical values of TRUE and FALSE gets counted in the MEDIAN formula.
-For example, MEDIAN(FALSE, TRUE, 2, 3) will be outputting 1.5 as a median which is nothing but an average of Logical value of TRUE (TRUE =1) and a number 2.
+- Logical values of TRUE and FALSE get counted in the MEDIAN formula.
+For example, MEDIAN(FALSE, TRUE, 2, 3) will output 1.5 as a median which is nothing but an average of the Logical value of TRUE (TRUE =1) and the number 2.

 This has been a guide to Median Formula in Excel.
-Here we discuss How to calculate Median in Excel along with practical examples and downloadable excel template.
+Here we discuss How to calculate the Median in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –